Caregiving is emotional, says the CEO of Caregiver USA as he draws his own personal experience of caregiving for his late father.

 If you are looking for a career that has flexibility in hours, and can even allow you to set your own price for services, caregiving can be a rewarding career.

 Want a career as a caregiver?
 Being a freelance caregiver can be a fulfilling career as it offers flexibility, freedom, and control over your work-life balance.

 March has been designated National Sleep Awareness Month.
 One part of sleep awareness is knowing how our sleep may be affected by changes in the environment.
 Most of the United States returns to Daylight Saving Time beginning at 2 a.m. local time on Sunday, March 8.
-As we spring forward and advance our clocks one hour, it … Continue reading Got Sleep?
+As we spring forward and advance our clocks one hour, it … Continue reading How are You Sleeping?

 Prevention of Falls in the Elderly How many of you are caring for the elderly, or looking for someone who can?
 It's not easy.
 There are so many things to look out for, and so many challenges to face.
 One of the biggest challenges is prevention of falls in the elderly.
-There are many other … Continue reading Patient Safety Awareness Week-The Week that Lasts all Year
+There are many other … Continue reading The importance of Patient Safety

 From our friends at the National Parkinson Foundation, Sometimes it's hard to tell that you might have Parkinson's Disease.
 The symptoms arise when your brain stops making an important chemical called dopamine.
 This chemical helps your body to move, and helps your mood.
 If you have Parkinson's, you can feel better by taking medicine that … Continue reading 10 Early Warning Signs of Parkinson’s Disease